simonfei123/COGS209SP24-Project1-GroupNeuromorphs/README.md

 # COGS209SP24-Project1-GroupNeuromorphs

 ## Getting started
-1. Follow instructions frombrain-diffusor to create the python environment\
+1. Follow instructions from brain-diffusor to create the python environment\
 Note: please make sure tokenizers==0.12.1 and transformers==4.19.2.
 For the diffusion environment, you may use `requirement.txt`

 + For mac and linux: